-Awards are variable and are made based on a proposed budget.
-The fellowship is awarded on a competitive basis to applicants who are selected by the Archivist of the Northeast Children’s Literature Collection, with consultation from UConn faculty.
-Criteria for selection include the significance of the individual’s project, the need to use the Northeast Children’s Literature Collection in support of the creation of new literature or illustration, and letters of support.
-Awards are advertised electronically and in printed scholarly publications.
+Fellows are awarded $3,000.00 USD.
+The fellowship is awarded on a competitive basis to applicants who are selected by the Head of Archives & Special Collections and the Archivist for the Northeast Children’s Literature Collection.
+Criteria for selection include demonstrated significance of the proposed project, necessity of consulting the Northeast Children’s Literature Collection in support of the project, and letters of support.

 Applicants should submit the following materials with their application:

-- a brief description (no more than two pages) of the project and a preliminary list of collection materials to be consulted to conduct the research
+- brief description (no more than two pages) of the project

-- two letters of support, from appropriate individuals, attesting to the value of the project
+- two letters of support attesting to the value of the project

-Deadline: Applications are accepted and reviewed biennially (odd years).
-The deadline for submission is January 30 for research visits in March-February.
+Deadline: Applications are accepted and reviewed biennially (even years).
+The deadline for submission is January 30 for research visits between March and February.
 Applicants will receive written notification, if their proposal is approved, within one month of the deadline.
 Fellowship funds are paid following completion of the requirements of the fellowship.
 A minimum period of eight weeks is necessary to process and deliver the award check.

 Archives & Special Collections